-CAUTION: Clearing CMOS settings will reset the BIOS settings on your computer.
+\triangle CAUTION: Clearing CMOS settings will reset the BIOS settings on your computer.

 - 1. Remove the base cover.

-- 2. Follow the removal procedure in coin-cell battery to remove the coin-cell battery from the system board.
+- 2. Remove the coin-cell battery.

 - 3. Wait for one minute.

-- 4. Follow the installation procedure in coin-cell battery to connect the coin-cell battery to the system board.
+- 4. Replace the coin-cell battery.

-- 5. Install the base cover.
+- 5. Replace the base cover.